rufik/armbian-hass/README.md

 - After that machine restart is required if the hostname is changed.

 # Running
-When your OPI is up&running just login via ssh and perform:
+When your OPI is up&running, Portainer should be already running - go to http://<ip>:9000 and check it.
+If not then just login via ssh and perform:
 ```shell
 sudo docker-compose -f /etc/docker/docker-compose-portainer.yml up -d
 ```
 Then go to http://<ip>:9000 for Portainer, you should see portainer with containers.
-Start them one by one: mqtt, influxdb, grafana, home-assistant.
+Start them one by one: mariadb, mqtt, influxdb, grafana.
+Then do some configuration prior to start Home Assistant:
+- create db on mariadb, ie.: https://www.ibm.com/support/knowledgecenter/en/SSGSCT_9.1.3/install_guide/pac_createdbschema_mysql_noha.html (pay attention to secure admin access to mariadb also!)
+- create db on influx, ie: https://docs.influxdata.com/influxdb/v1.7/introduction/getting-started/#creating-a-database
+- adjust mosquitto access if needed (login+passwd)
+- adjust configuration.yaml for proper access to mariadb, influxdb and mqtt

+When you're ready, then just start Home Assistant container using Portainer.
 Voila!